marco76/marco76.github.io/_posts/2019-01-21-enum-in-angular.md

 </p>
 ```

-If you use directly the enumerator in the template the browser will show the following exception:
+If you use directly the enum in the template the browser will show the following exception:

 `ERROR
 Error: Cannot read property [...] of undefined`